IgorTrunin/zabbix_fn/README.md

 Warning:

-	This template was created by document "NAS_271_ASUSTOR_NAS_MIB_Guide.pdf", so if some items will not work with your equipment don't blame me )).
+	This template was created by document "NAS_271_ASUSTOR_NAS_MIB_Guide.pdf", so if some items will not work with your hardware don't blame me )).
 	Created and tested with ASUSTOR AS1002T.

 I NEED YOUR HELP with testing this template with other ASUSTOR products.